ExeQutDev/drupal-fed-dap/README.md

 ## INTRODUCTION

-The FED - Digital Analytics Program Government-wide Code module is an integration module to load and configure the client libraries for intgration.
+The FED - Digital Analytics Program Government-wide Code module is an integration module to load and configure the client libraries for integration.

 Main Site
 https://digital.gov/guides/dap/